Beginner's Guide to SEO

 The Site Crawl

 Search engines use “bots” that comb through websites for new pages or updated information on old pages.
 Bots also crawl pages for links, which they use to navigate through and crawl those pages.
-This process continues until every page that can be crawled is.
+This process continues until every available page has been crawled.

 2